TryGhost/Ghost/README.md

 * A new *major* release indicates a large change where backwards compatibility is broken.
 * A new *minor* release indicates a normal change that maintains backwards compatibility.
 * A new *patch* release indicates a bugfix or small change which does not affect compatibility.
-* A new *build* release indicates this is a pre-release of a new version.
+* A new *build* release indicates this is a pre-release of the version.

 ## Bugs